wp-plugins/si-contact-form/readme.txt

 == Changelog ==

 - Soon this will be version 2.9.7, just letting it get downloaded it a bit as 2.9.6 first.
+- Added new Select-multiple extra field type.
-- Added new feature to set the Label and Field in the same row, or switch back to Label on Top [see FAQ](http://www.fastsecurecontactform.com/form-labels-left)
+- Added new feature to set the css style for Label and Field in the same row, or switch back to Label on Top [see FAQ](http://www.fastsecurecontactform.com/form-labels-left)
 - Added new Setting for "Form Label".
 You can enter a label for your form to keep track of what you are using it for.
 - Fixes and improvements for better mail delivery and to reduce the emails from going to the spam folder.
 It is recommended to set the setting "E-mail From" to an email address on the same domain as your web site.
 This will improve mail delivery.
 [forum post](http://wordpress.org/support/topic/plugin-fast-secure-contact-form-preventing-submission-from-going-to-spam).
+- Added ability to use comma in extra field labels for Checkbox, Radio, Select, or Select-multiple.
+If you need to use a comma besides the one needed to separate the label, escape it with a slash, like this: /,
+- Fixed required option for checkbox multiple, now all field types can be required.
+- Fixed all fields with multiple options can have a default option: checkbox, radio, select, or select-multiple.
 - Other small Fixes and improvements.
 - Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")